Observation of Cooper Pairs in a Mesoscopic 2D Fermi Gas: Emergence of Pairing

-BCS theory can qualitatively explain the presence of a correlation peak at the Fermi surface that we find as the main feature of our system in the experiment.
-However, the model generally fails to produce accurate quantitative predictions, indicating that the pair character goes beyond standard Cooper pairing.
-This is because BCS theory neglects the presence of the single particle gap $E_\text{HO}$ in our system completely and therefore overestimates the strength of Cooper pair correlations, especially for small attraction strengths $E_\text{B}\lesssim \hbar\omega_\text{r}$ and momenta.
-In addition, as opposed to the grand canonical BCS model, the particle number in our experiment is fixed and an increase of correlations at one point in momentum space is always accompanied by a reduction at a different location.
+We compare the measurements to standard BCS theory and to a model system of N=6 non-interacting 2D dimers in the harmonic oscillator ground state.
+We expect these mean-field descriptions to become accurate when $N\rightarrow \infty$ and in the limits of weak and strong binding respectively.
+BCS theory can qualitatively explain the presence of a correlation peak at the Fermi surface that we find as the main feature of our system in the experiment (see Fig.\,\ref{fig:mainC2}l-n).
 For binding energies much larger than the single particle gap $E_\text{B}\gg \hbar\omega_\text{r}$, we find that the correlations become much stronger and their maximum shifts towards smaller momenta (see Fig.\,\ref{fig:mainC2}o).
 This qualitatively agrees with the expectation for a system of tightly bound 2D dimers in the ground state of the harmonic oscillator where the correlation peak is centered around zero momentum (solid black line).
-The remaining difference of the molecular model and the experiment at large binding energies may be explained by large interactions between molecules that we neglect in our simple picture.

-Already for $6+6$ particles the system size is close to the limit of what is computationally feasible with numerical techniques like exact diagonalization or Monte-Carlo methods.
-At the same time, in the strongly interacting regime, exactly solvable theories like the BCS or the Richardson model \cite{Delft_2001} oversimplify the system and do not produce accurate predictions.
-In the future, the precise measurements of correlations in our experiment can be used as important benchmarks for more efficient numerical techniques and more advanced theoretical models.

-The total number of pairs in the ground state can be extracted by integrating over $\mathcal{C}^{(2)}(p)$ (see Fig.\,\ref{fig:mainPairs}).
-The measurement reveals how the ground state transforms from the non-interacting, unpaired state to a paired system.
-In the regime of intermediate interactions only a small fraction of the system shows pair correlations, as expected for Cooper pairing on top of a Fermi sea.
-For much larger binding energies of $E_\text{B}=18\hbar\omega_{r}$ the measured number of total pairs is $\SI{4.1\pm0.1}{}$, closer to the maximum possible value of 6 for the 6+6 particle system.
+Both mean-field descriptions generally fail to produce accurate quantitative predictions indicating that both beyond mean-field and finite size effects are present in our experiment.